thewca/tnoodle/README.md

     ./tmt make dist -p wca

-You can run the `.jar` from the commandline using `java -jar timer/dist/TNoodle.jar`.
+You can run the `.jar` from the commandline using:

+    java -jar timer/dist/TNoodle-WCA.jar
-*Note that you must never use a custom build for any official competitions.*

-[Contact the WCA Board and the WRC](https://www.worldcubeassociation.org/contact) if you have any questions about this.
+*Important note: You must never use a custom build for any official competitions.* [Contact the WCA Board and the WRC](https://www.worldcubeassociation.org/contact) if you have any questions about this.

-### TNoodle Timer (TNT)
+### TNoodle Timer (TNT) and Other Projects

-TNoodle Timer is currently built as part of the `wca` distribution.
-Run `./tmt graph --descriptions` to check the current relationship between the `wca` and `timer` distributions.
+TNoodle contains other distributions, like TNoodle Timer (TNT) as `timer`.

+You can build the `timer` distribution similarly to `wca`:

+    # Build and run directly.
+    ./tmt make run -p timer

+    # Build to .jar file.
+    ./tmt make dist -p timer

+    # Run .jar file from commandline
+    java -jar timer/dist/TNoodleTimer.jar

-When TNoodle is running, TNT will be available at <http://localhost:8080/tnt>
+When TNoodle is running, TNT will be available at <http://localhost:8080/tnt>.

+Other projects can be run similarly, too.
+Run `./tmt graph --descriptions` to see the current list.

 ### Notes